This page addresses some of the typical questions

 to be chased and will act accordingly.

+What should I bring to my dog sledding program?
 A good attitude!
 The dogs are very sensitive to negative emotions.
 If you are scared or mad they will

 know it.